-The multilateral system sets the standards and has global legitimacy and presence.
-The multilateral platform simultaneously is a platform for dialogue – also with partners with whom we disagree.
-Irrespective of the multi-facetted role of multilateral and international organisations, international cooperation must deliver results that have a further reach than mere declarations of intent.
+In addition, multilateral organisations provide a platform for international dialogue – also with partners with whom we disagree.
+Irrespective of the multi-facetted role of multilateral and international organisations, international cooperation must deliver results that have a further reach than mere dec-larations of intent.

 The EU and its member states are the biggest contributors to development cooperation in the world.
-Together the EU Member States and the EU Commission grant over half of the world’s development assistance.
+Together the EU member states and the EU Commission provide over half of the world’s official development assistance.
 The main objective of EU development policy is to reduce poverty, and to promote economic growth and prosperity for the benefit of people all over the world.
-Community assistance is financed over the EU’s budget and through the European Development Fund.
+Community assistance is mainly financed over the EU’s budget and through the European Development Fund.
 More information on EU’s development policy can be found here.

 The Global Environment Facility (GEF) is one of the most important instruments for furthering environmental and climate initiatives in the developing countries.
-The GEF receives its funds when donors replenish it every fourth year and define guidelines for the coming period.
-The major part of the funds goes to meeting climate challenges and safeguarding biological diversity in the developing countries.
-Projects in the areas of water, land and chemicals are also financed.
+The GEF receives funds through replenishment of its Fund every fourth year.
+In this context, guidelines for the coming period are defined.
+The major part of the funds goes to addressing climate challenges and safeguarding biological diversity in the developing countries.
+Projects in the areas of water, land and chemicals are also financed through the GEF.